 Why is fall known as cold and flu season?
-We like to call it “too much sugar, too much stress, and not enough vitamin D season.”
-The cold and flu bugs aren’t stronger in the fall and winter months.
+We at The Wellness Way call it “too much sugar, too much stress, and not enough vitamin D season.”
+The cold and flu bugs aren’t worse in the fall and winter months.
 It’s your immune system that’s weaker.
 Don’t fall into the common traps this time of year.
-Instead give your immune system a boost with these tips to stay healthy for fall.
+Instead, support your immune system with these tips to stay healthy for fall.

 1) Say “No” to the Shot